Berkay Karaca

-Berkay Karaca (born 11 January 2006) is a professional footballer who plays as a left-back for club Milan Futuro, the reserve team of club AC Milan.
-Born in Germany, he is a Turkey youth international.
+Berkay Karaca (born 11 January 2006) is a professional footballer who plays as a left-back, left midfielder and left winger for club Milan Futuro, the reserve team of club AC Milan.
+Born in Germany, he is a former Turkish youth international.

 Club career

 As a youth player, he played in Germany for Schalke 04 from 2014 until 2025.
 Following his stint there, he moved to Italy and joined Milan Futuro, the reserve team of Serie A side AC Milan.
 Karaca made his professional debut with Milan Futuro for a 2–0 home win Coppa Italia Serie D qualification match against Trevigliese on 24 August 2025.

+He was one of the 26 players called-up with the senior squad by head coach Ruben Amorim on 12 July 2026, for pre-season ahead of the 2026–27 season.

 International career

 He was born in Gelsenkirchen, Germany, and holds dual German and Turkish citizenship, being eligible to represent either nation.

 Karaca has represented Turkey at under-18 and under-19 levels.